-A BA student may apply for recognition and accreditation of prior learning for up to four Level 4 courses.
-Recognition of prior learning will not be considered for Level 5 and 6 courses.
+A BA student may apply for recognition of prior learning (RPL) for up to four Level 4 courses.
+RPL will not be considered for Level 5 and 6 courses.
+RPL is not permitted for CertHE and DipHE students.

 4 Course selection